WISDEM/RAFT/docs/usage.rst

             gamma     :  0.0                       # [deg]  twist angle about the member's z-axis potMod    :  True                      # [bool] Whether to model the member with potential flow (BEM model) plus viscous drag or purely strip theory
             # --- outer shell including hydro---
             stations   :  [0, 1]                    # [-]    location of stations along axis.
-Will be normalized such that start value maps to rA and end value to rB d         :  12.5                      # [m]    diameters if circular or side lengths if rectangular (can be pairs) t         :  0.05                      # [m]    wall thicknesses (scalar or list of same length as stations) Cd        :  0.8                       # [-]    transverse drag coefficient       (optional, scalar or list of same length as stations)
+Will be normalized such that start value maps to rA and end value to rB d          :  12.5                      # [m]    diameters if circular or side lengths if rectangular (can be pairs) t          :  0.05                      # [m]    wall thicknesses (scalar or list of same length as stations) extensionA : 0.0                        # [m]    length of extension on end A of the outer column.
+This extension is to ensure a valid boolean union operation when members are intersected.
+This will be autonatically determined when using within WEIS.
+            extensionB : 0.0                        # [m]    length of extension on end B of the outer column.
+This extension is to ensure a valid boolean union operation when members are intersected.
+This will be autonatically determined when using within WEIS.
+            Cd         :  0.8                       # [-]    transverse drag coefficient       (optional, scalar or list of same length as stations)
             Ca         :  1.0                       # [-]    transverse added mass coefficient (optional, scalar or list of same length as stations)
             CdEnd      :  0.6                       # [-]    end axial drag coefficient        (optional, scalar or list of same length as stations)
             CaEnd      :  0.6                       # [-]    end axial added mass coefficient  (optional, scalar or list of same length as stations) rho_shell  :  7850                      # [kg/m3]
             # --- ballast ---
             l_fill    :  1.4                       # [m]
             rho_fill  :  5000                      # [kg/m3]